varadasainikhil/varadasainikhil/README.md

 - 👋 Hi, I’m @varadasainikhil
 - 👀 I’m interested in learning new things.
-- 🌱 I’m currently learning Web Development and Python.
+- 🌱 I’m currently learning Python and Web Development.
 - 📫 How to reach me- varadasainikhil@gmail.com

 <!---